fireinrain/github-trending/TrendsHist.md

 ## Unknown

+* 【2024-11-20】[CSS-Next / css-next](https://github.com/CSS-Next/css-next) - Admin repo for meetings, charter, and action items for the CSS-Next community group, a part of the w3c.
 * 【2024-11-19】[CSS\-Next / css\-next](https://github.com/CSS-Next/css-next) - Admin repo for meetings, charter, and action items for the CSS\-Next community group, a part of the w3c
 * 【2024-11-19】[searxng / searxng-docker](https://github.com/searxng/searxng-docker) - The docker-compose files for setting up a SearXNG instance with docker.
 * 【2024-11-18】[fishttp / awesome\-bluesky](https://github.com/fishttp/awesome-bluesky) - A list of all known tools available for the Bluesky platform